ru22-14/beauty-boutique/README.md

 ### Products Page

-The Products Page features a sort selector at the top left of the page with a toggle switch that can sort products by alphabetical order, by Category, by Name or by Price.
+The Products Page features a sort selector at the top left of the page with a toggle switch that can sort products based on Alphabetical order, Category, Name or Price.
 The User can view all the Products or  Products under different Categories by clicking the links provided in the navbar.

 ### All Products

-The Products Page Contains Product Cards that have an image if the product and beneath the image there displays the name of the product, price, category name to the customer.
+The Products Page Contains Product Cards that have an image of the product and beneath the image is the name of the product, price, category name.

-if the User is the Owner of the Webstore then two more links will be provided at the bottom of each card so the Owner can edit a Product or simply delete it.
+In case the User is the Owner(admin) of the Webstore then two more links will be provided at the bottom of each card so the Owner(admin) can edit a Product or simply delete it.

 <img src="static/media/products-page.jpg" width="80%" align = "center"> <br>